-According to media reports, in 1986, the parents of a seven year old girl came forward to the Erie County District Attorney’s Office with a complaint that Father Donald Bolton molested their daughter.
-They came forward after they learned that Father Bolton was working with children in New York.
+Fr.
+Donald Bolton was ordained a priest in 1952.
+He was assigned within the Diocese of Albany between 2003-2006.
+According to media reports, in 1986, the parents of a seven-year-old girl came forward to the Erie County District Attorney’s Office with a complaint that Donald Bolton molested their daughter.
+They came forward after they learned that Bolton was working with children in New York.
 They had been promised by The Redemptorists, that he would never again be in a position to harm children.
 He was charged with indecent assault and corruption of minors.

-One of Father Bolton’s victims later filed a lawsuit and received a settlement of $100,000.
+One of Bolton’s victims later filed a lawsuit and received a settlement of $100,000.
 Her abuse began in 1976 when she was seven years old and continued until 1980 when she was eleven.
-The abuse started when Father Bolton came to her house to console her family over the death of a grandparent.
-The victim reported that Father Bolton held her on his lap and rubbed her back, legs, bottom, and rear.
-In 1977, when she was eight and practicing to make her First Holy Communion at St. Gregory, Father Bolton entered her side of the confession booth, slid his hands up her dress and pulled her panties down.
-He fondled her and rubbed his penis against her.
+The abuse started when Bolton came to her house to console her family over the death of a grandparent.
+The victim reported that Bolton held her on his lap and rubbed her back, legs, bottom, and rear.
+In 1977, when she was eight and practicing to make her First Holy Communion at St. Gregory, Bolton entered her side of the confession booth, slid his hands up her dress, and pulled her panties down.
+He fondled her and rubbed himself against her.
 He told her not to tell anyone because no one would believe a child’s word against his word.
 She recalled this type of abuse occurred for nine months, at least every other week.

 In 1978 and 1979, the victim attended classes at St. Gregory.
-She reported that every other week, Father Bolton would have the nuns pull her out of class and send her to his bedroom in the rectory to help him with assignments.
+She reported that every other week, Bolton would have the nuns pull her out of class and send her to his bedroom in the rectory to help him with assignments.
 He would take off her pants and put her on his lap in a position that her back was to him.
-Father Bolton would rub his penis back and forth on her buttocks and vagina while he moaned and groaned.
-He told her that he was preparing her for womanhood, and often had his hand and fingers inside her vagina.
-When he came close to ejaculation he would move her slightly forward with his hand inside her vagina being careful not to ejaculate on her.
+Bolton would rub himself back and forth on her buttocks and vagina while he moaned.
+He told her that he was preparing her for womanhood, and often had his hand and fingers inside of her.

-In 1980, when the victim was eleven, her parents rented a cottage in a NY resort town and invited Father Bolton along for the family vacation.
-One day Father Bolton found her alone in her bedroom, closed the door, pulled off her bathing suit and turned her around.
-He began to masturbate himself while inserting his fingers into her vagina far enough inside her to hurt her.
+In 1980, when the victim was eleven, her parents rented a cottage in a NY resort town and invited Bolton along for the family vacation.
+One day Bolton found her alone in her bedroom, closed the door, pulled off her bathing suit, and turned her around.
+He began to sexually assault her.
 She recalled that the assault only stopped when he thought he was going to be discovered by a passerby.
-Father Bolton instructed her to be quiet about the abuse because she was a lying child and nobody would believe a lying child over a man of God’s word.
+Bolton instructed her to be quiet about the abuse because she was a lying child and nobody would believe a lying child over a man of God’s word.

 In 1993, the victim began to disclose the abuse and sought counseling.
 Father Bolton’s Redemptorists Order paid $50,000.00 and the Diocese of Erie’s insurance carrier paid the balance of her counseling fees.
 She reported that she never witnessed Father Bolton assault any of her friends, but believes they were also abused in the same way she was.

-In 2001, another victim reported that Father Bolton sexually assaulted him.
-At the time, he was a fourth grade boy who was abused from 1976-1977.
-The victim explained that Father Bolton “Wanted me to do things to him.”
-He implied that these things that Father Bolton suggested were sexual and that Father Bolton asked this victim to touch him.
-The victim also said one day when he opened Father Bolton’s door without knocking, he saw Father Bolton with a young girl whose tights were down around her ankles.
-She was crying and Father Bolton yelled at him, “What the hell are you doing here?”
+In 2001, another victim reported that Bolton sexually assaulted him.
+At the time, he was a fourth-grade boy who was abused from 1976-1977.
+The victim explained that Bolton “wanted me to do things to him”.
+He implied that these things that Bolton suggested were sexual and that Bolton asked this victim to touch him.
+The victim also said one day when he opened Bolton’s door without knocking, he saw Bolton with a young girl whose tights were down around her ankles.
+She was crying and Bolton yelled at him, “What the hell are you doing here?”